hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_datastore_datalake_gen2.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Machine Learning DataStore.

+* `is_default` - Indicates whether this Machines Learning DataStore is the default for the Workspace.

 ## Timeouts